-With so much pride, I am honored to share this remarkable story with you.
+With so much pride, we are honored to share this remarkable story with you.
 Our Dolphin Cay Team participated in the rescue, recovery and successful release of a stranded dolphin back to his former habitat – the ocean waters of Bimini.
 In late August, Atlantis was notified of a dolphin in distress at Great Stirrup

 Two young Bahamians, Katelyn Cambridge and Stacy Pinder, are interning at the Bahamas Reef Environment Educational Foundation (BREEF) as part of the Bahamas Environmental Steward Scholars Programme.
 (BESS) Both scholars attended the recent Eco-Schools Coordinators Workshop.
 In addition, they assisted BREEF by guiding students in nearshore field trips to coral reefs, mangroves and rocky shores